-Auditions for the B.F.A. programs are a two-step process.
+Auditions for the various B.F.A. programs are a two-step process.
 All students accepted into the programs must first go through a prescreening process either online or at one of the various regional auditions attended by the faculty from Coastal Carolina University's Department of Theatre.

 The B.A. program is a program designed for the student to draw from the various areas and is an open degree program that does not require an audition for entrance.

 Review of the screening auditions will be closed February 10, 2018.
 Please follow this link in order to submit the video audition.

-Once you have completed and submitted your screening audition, you will be contacted as to your status.
+After you have submitted your screening audition, you will be contacted as to your status.
 If passed through you will be invited to attend an on-campus audition or meet with our faculty at the regional audition in Chicago.
 Our on-campus auditions are a full-day event.
 The day will primarily consist of a series of workshops intended to determine your acceptance to training, your ability to take direction and your ability to land within the ensemble.
 The day will also include an on campus tour, participation in an open forum with current students and lunch with faculty and students.
 At the end of the day you and your family will be our guests at a University production.